not-productive-yet/chordtokey/README.md

 # chordtokey

-chordtokey is a simple Python Script to help you make music
+chordtokey is a simple python script to help you make music

-Enter the chords you are using and chordtokey will give you the corresponding musical key(s) as well as all chords in that key.
+enter the chords you are using and chordtokey will give you the corresponding musical key(s) as well as all chords in that key.